-Depending on the cause of your symptoms, medications may help treat Raynaud's.
-To widen (dilate) blood vessels and promote circulation, your doctor may prescribe:
+Depending on the cause of your symptoms, medications might help.
+To widen (dilate) blood vessels and promote circulation, your doctor might prescribe:

-- Calcium channel blockers.
+Calcium channel blockers.
 These drugs relax and open small blood vessels in your hands and feet, decreasing the frequency and severity of attacks in most people with Raynaud's.
 These drugs can also help heal skin ulcers on your fingers or toes.
-Examples include nifedipine (Afeditab CR, Procardia), amlodipine (Norvasc) and felodipine (Plendil).
+Examples include nifedipine (Afeditab CR, Procardia, others), amlodipine (Norvasc), felodipine and isradipine.

-- Vasodilators.
-Some doctors prescribe a drug that relaxes blood vessels (vasodilator), such as nitroglycerin cream applied to the base of your fingers to help heal skin ulcers.
-Some vasodilators commonly used to treat other conditions, including the high blood pressure drug losartan (Cozaar), the erectile dysfunction medication sildenafil (Viagra, Revatio), the antidepressant medication fluoxetine (Prozac, Sarafem, others), and a class of medications called prostaglandins, may relieve the symptoms of Raynaud's.
+Vasodilators.
+These drugs, which relax blood vessels, include nitroglycerin cream applied to the base of your fingers to help heal skin ulcers.
+Other vasodilators include the high blood pressure drug losartan (Cozaar), the erectile dysfunction medication sildenafil (Viagra, Revatio), the antidepressant fluoxetine (Prozac, Sarafem, others) and a class of medications called prostaglandins.

 Surgeries and medical procedures

-For some cases of severe Raynaud's, approaches other than medications may be a treatment option:
+For some cases of severe Raynaud's, procedures that might be treatment options include:

 Nerve surgery.
-Nerves called sympathetic nerves in your hands and feet control the opening and narrowing of blood vessels in your skin.
-Cutting these nerves interrupts their exaggerated response.
+Sympathetic nerves in your hands and feet control the opening and narrowing of blood vessels in your skin.
+Cutting these nerves interrupts their exaggerated responses.

-Through small incisions in the affected hands or feet, a doctor strips away these tiny nerves around the blood vessels.
-This surgery (sympathectomy) may reduce the frequency and duration of attacks, but it's not always successful.
+Through small incisions in the affected hands or feet, a doctor strips these tiny nerves around the blood vessels.
+This surgery (sympathectomy), if successful, might reduce the frequency and duration of attacks.

-- Chemical injection.
+Chemical injection.
 Doctors can inject chemicals such as local anesthetics or onabotulinumtoxin type A (Botox) to block sympathetic nerves in affected hands or feet.
-You may need to have the procedure repeated if symptoms return or persist.
+You might need to have the procedure repeated if symptoms return or persist.

 Lifestyle and home remedies